huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

 > This parameter specifies the solvers that used to solve the analytic continuation problem.
-Now the ACFlow toolkit supports six different solvers.
+Now the ACFlow toolkit supports seven different solvers.
 They are as follows:
 >
 > * MaxEnt
+> * BarRat
 > * NevanAC
 > * StochAC
 > * StochSK